Mount & Blade: With Fire & Sword: Gameplay

 The gameplay is based on that of Mount & Blade, with similar controls in regards to melee and archery.
 Like its predecessors, With Fire and Sword is an action role-playing game.
 This installment allows the player to fight for one of five factions in an effort to control Eastern Europe, however only three have a proper storyline.
 The game is set in a later, more modern period than earlier titles with access to pistols, grenades, and other equipment of the post-medieval era.
-Unlike other installments of the game, With Fire & Sword does not allow you to play as female, only being allowed to play as male.
-But, within the files, you may change the settings to allow this.